InputOutputZ/ATran/README.md

 - 5- Well Done!

-# Installation for Laravel 4
+# Installation for older Laravel
+## Please expect more digging to get it work if you are planning to go down to 4.

 - 1- Go to your laravel project root directory and get the package locally:-
 ```php